Janet Yellen: Contributions to economics

 Yellen's academic career has largely focused on the analysis of the mechanisms of unemployment and labor markets, monetary and fiscal policies, and international trade.
 She has written a few widely cited papers, often collaborating on research with her husband, Professor George Akerlof.

 Efficiency wage models

-Since the 1980s, Yellen and Akerlof have addressed what's known in the economics literature as "efficiency wage theory" – the idea that paying people more than the market wage does increase their productivity.
+Since the 1980s, Yellen and Akerlof have addressed what is known in the economics literature as "efficiency wage theory" – the idea that paying people more than the market wage does increase their productivity.
 Their 1990 paper, entitled "The Fair-Wage Effort Hypothesis and Unemployment", coined "the fair wage effort hypothesis" and was considered by economists to be a significant contribution to the topic: "A precursor to the efficiency wage literature...it had an influence, although the work on efficiency wage theory has had a bigger influence."
 Akerlof and Yellen introduced the gift-exchange game, which argues that workers who are paid less than what they consider to be a fair wage will purposefully work less hard to exact revenge on their employer.